Site icon Method

 Steps to get a Michigan general contractor license

-A teal drawing of a handshake.
+A teal illustration of a handshake.

 Obtaining a general contractor license in Michigan is crucial for legal and professional credibility.
 It ensures that contractors comply with state regulations and are recognized as qualified professionals authorized to perform general contracting work in Michigan.